-According to the Bureau of Labor Statistics, slips, trips and falls cause the majority of general industry workplace accidents and cost employers billions of dollars each year in lost productivity and business.
-The good news is that OSHA believes many of these injuries can be prevented by following existing regulations and recommended safe work practices.
+Slips, trips and falls cause the majority of general industry workplace accidents and cost employers billions of dollars each year in lost productivity and business.
+The good news is that many of these injuries can be prevented by following the OSHA walking-working surface regulations and adopting safe work practices.

 Under these regulations, employers are required to identify and evaluate slip, trip and fall hazards and provide appropriate personal protective equipment, conduct regular and periodic inspections and maintenance of all walking and work surfaces in their workplace, and provide training that enables employees to recognize the hazards of falling and the procedures to be followed to minimize these hazards.